 Research interests include the writings of Shimao Toshio, Christianity and Japanese literature, and contemporary fiction.
 He is the author of Mad Wives and Island Dreams: Shimao Toshio and the Margins of Japanese Literature (1999), Spirit Matters: The Transcendent in Modern Japanese Literature (2006), and is co-editor of the anthology Oe and Beyond: Fiction in Contemporary Japan (1999).

-He has also published translations of five novels, two short story collections, and two works of non-fiction by Murakami Haruki, as well as short stories of Murakami’s in The New Yorker, Harper’s, and elsewhere.
+He has also published translations of six novels, two short story collections, and two works of non-fiction by Murakami Haruki, as well as short stories of Murakami’s in The New Yorker, Harper’s, and elsewhere.
 His translations also include novels by Shimada Masahiko, Kuroi Senji, Yoshimura Akira, Oe Kenzaburo, Kirino Natsuo, Yoshida Shuichi, and other writers.